kylestetz/CLNDR/README.md

 CLNDR.js
 ========

 CLNDR is a jQuery calendar plugin.
-It was created- you've heard this before- out of frustration at the lack of truly dynamic front-end calendar plugins out there.
+It was created- you've heard this before- out of frustration with the lack of truly dynamic front-end calendar plugins out there.

 You Write The Markup
 --------------------